Victor Information

 Victor, as a brand, first appeared in the 1940s, however, they have seen many changes to their products since then, and as a consequence, their current offering has been stable since the mid-’00s.

-Victor has produced a video that summarizes the history of the brand, its manufacturing, and the philosophy of the company.
+Victor has produced a video that summarizes the history of the brand, its manufacturing and the philosophy of the company.
 You can check out this video here.

-Victor is widely available for purchase across the United States at hundreds if not thousands of physical retail stores.
-Also, you can purchase Victor online from almost all of the large online pet food websites like Amazon, Chewy, and Petflow.
+Also, if you can’t track down a local supplier, you can purchase Victor online from almost all of the large online pet food websites like AmazonChewy, and Petflow.

 Victor Product Range